1. Overview

 out

-directory using the following commandsmv out/linux-arm64-chip-tool-ipv6only-platform-mdns/chip-tool out/chip-tool \
+directory using the following commands

 && rm -rf out/linux-arm64-chip-tool-ipv6only-platform-mdns